sensu/sensu-docs/content/sensu-go/6.4/operations/monitor-sensu/monitor-sensu-with-sensu.md

 ## Monitor external etcd

-If your Sensu Go deployment uses an external etcd cluster, you'll need to check the health of the respective etcd instances.
+If your Sensu Go deployment uses an external etcd cluster, you'll need to check the health of the respective etcd instances for your primary (Backend Alpha) and secondary (Backend Beta) backends.

-This example includes checks for your primary (Backend Alpha) and secondary (Backend Beta) backends:
+This example uses the `check_http` plugin from the [Monitoring Plugins][3] dynamic runtime asset:

 {{< language-toggle >}}